 - 10 percent from formal training

 The core message of this model is that learning is a continuous process that never stops.
-It takes place in a variety of different places and contexts and is not limited to the classroom.
+It takes place in a variety of different places and contexts, like content development, and is not limited to the classroom.

 Although the 70:20:10 model has existed for over thirty years, we now view it with a more modern lens by applying it to social learning.
 Learning and development has begun to shift in a direction that acknowledges our inherent nature to learn socially and pairs this behaviour with the technology available to us today.
 This shift is critical for learning professionals to embrace, given that seven out of the ten top learning tools are social media sites.
 To give you an idea of its power, here is a look at the overwhelming amount of content produced every sixty seconds online:

 Through the 70:20:10 model, organisations can apply effective learning and development programs utilising social tools through the following approaches:

 1. Personal learning through social tools

 Many training leaders use social learning as a means of supporting a learning culture.
 The highest emphasis in the 70:20:10 model is focused on the individual and their job-related experiences.
 This further demonstrates the need for a culture to support learning at a personal level.
 Organisations can use social learning tools such as internal blogs, wikis and idea engines to encourage individuals to seek out information to increase product knowledge, career development, customer education, sales and many other business skillsets.
 Making content available through social technology in the form of smartphones, tablets, social media and your organisation’s Learning Management System (LMS) will allow employees to consume content at their own pace.